ConeDragon/docs/building/configlet/README.md

 Exercism deliberately requires that every exercise has its own copy of certain files (like `.docs/instructions.md`), even when that exercise exists in `problem-specifications`.
 Therefore configlet has a `sync` command, which can check that such Practice Exercises on a track are in sync with that upstream source, and can update them when updates are available.

-There are three kinds of data that can be updated from `problem-specifications`: documentation, metadata, and tests.
+Three kinds of data can be updated from `problem-specifications`: documentation, metadata, and tests.
-There is also one kind of data that can be populated from the track-level `config.json` file: filepaths in exercise config files.
+One kind of data can also be populated from the track-level `config.json` file: filepaths in exercise config files.

 Note that in `configlet` releases `4.0.0-alpha.34` and earlier, the `sync` command operated only on tests.

 To keep track of which tests are implemented for a specific practice exercise, the exercise _must_ contain a `.meta/tests.toml` file.
-Tests in this file are identified by their UUID and each test has a boolean value that indicates if it is implemented by that exercise.
+Tests in this file are identified by their UUID and each test has a boolean value that indicates if that exercise implements it.

 You can find the details about how to sync the different parts of an exercise [here](/docs/building/configlet/sync).